AdobeDocs/cja-apis/src/pages/endpoints/componentmetadata/shares/index.md

 # Shares APIs

-The CJA Shares APIs allow you to retrieve, update, or create shares and their association with components programmatically through Adobe I/O. The APIs use the same data and methods that are used when working with shares in the UI.
+The CJA Shares APIs allow you to retrieve, update, or create shares and their association with components programmatically through Adobe Developer.
+The APIs use the same data and methods that are used when working with shares in the UI.

 ## `/componentmetadata/shares` endpoint description